 Previously, the parent had transferred her home to a revocable living trust.

 The adult child executed a lease and rented the home from the trustee.
 When the lease came up for renewal, the adult child refused to sign the lease or to continue paying rent.
 The adult child asserted that she had a homestead right to live in the house.

 The trustee filed a declaratory judgment action to ask the court whether the adult child had a homestead right in the house.

 Homestead Rights in Texas

 Texas law provides two forms of homestead rights.
-One right is the protection from the homeowner’s creditors.
-This right was not at issue in this case.
+One right is protection from the homeowner’s creditors.
+This right was not an issue in this case.

 This case focused on the other homestead right, which is reserved for the homeowner’s surviving spouse and minor children.
 This gives the surviving spouse and/or minor children the right to occupy the home.

 Homestead Rights During a Guardianship

 The adult child in this case cited the general rule found in the guardianship rules which says:

 The provisions, rules, and regulations which govern estates of decedents shall apply to and govern guardianships, whenever the same are applicable and are not inconsistent with any provision of [the probate code]